Clerks Role Play Characters

 Role play is a big part of the environmental living program experience.
 To make the most of your program, here is a list of real people who were at Colony Ross, including short biographies of what we know about their lives.
-All officers and employees in the Clerk Role Group should choose one of the following people out of the history pages of Colony Ross, to role play while on site.
+All officers and employees in the Clerks Role Group should choose one of the following people out of the history pages of Colony Ross to role-play while on site.
 Remember to have fun and ‘role’ with it!

 Dmitrii Fedorovich Chernov (Dmit’rii Fyo’dor-o-vich Chern-ov’) – A Russian ship commander with the Russian American Company from 1825 to the 30’s.
 He mapped several areas in Alaska for the Company, and sailed to several locations in Siberia, California, and Okhotsk.

 Illarion Ivanovich Arkhimandritov (Il-lar-ee-on’ Ee-van’o-vich Arkh-ee-man’dree-tov) – A Creole, Russian American Company skipper.
 He was assigned as a crewmember on the sloop Urup on a voyage to California.
 Another voyage to California was on the ship Naslednik Aleksandr in 1841.

 Johann Joachim Bartram – A Scot Engineer/Seafarer.
 In 1839 he joined the Russian American Company.
 In 1841 he sailed to Baja California to collect salt for the colonies in Alaska.